Heliferepo/whythis.iso/README.md

 **2. (V1) Install with a GUI-** When you have booted into the liveboot launch a terminal type `cd /abif-master && sudo ./abif` and follow the instructions

 **2. (V3) Install only with commands lines -** Check the [Arch's Wiki](https://wiki.archlinux.org/index.php/Installation_guide) and follow the instructions

+Thanks to [Aditya](https://github.com/adi1090x) that helped a lot for this project